Infinite ergodic theory for three heterogeneous stochastic models with application to subrecoil laser cooling: Heterogeneous Random Walk Model

 \section{Heterogeneous Random Walk Model}

 Here, we consider the HRW model confined to the interval $[-p_{\max},p_{\max}]$ \cite{AAK88,Bardou1994}.
 The momentum $p(t)$ at time $t$ undergoes a non-biased random walk.
 Jumps of the momentum are attributed to photon scattering and spontaneous emissions.
-Importantly, its jump rate $R(p)$ follows Eq.~(\ref{atom-laser interaction2}) for $|p|<p_0$.
-In particular, we consider that the jump rate follows Eq.~(\ref{atom-laser interaction2}) \cite{Bardou1994}.
+Importantly, its jump rate $R(p)$ follows Eq.~(\ref{atom-laser interaction}) for $|p|<p_0$ \cite{Bardou1994}.
 In this model, the conditional PDF $q(\tilde{\tau}|p)$ of $\tilde{\tau}$ given $p$ follows the exponential distribution:

 Clearly, the mean waiting time given $p$ explicitly depends on $p$ when $|p| <p_0$.
 Thus, the random walk is heterogeneous.
 A confinement of atoms can also be achieved by Doppler cooling \cite{cohen1990new, Bardou1994}.
 However, for simplicity, we consider reflecting boundary conditions at $p=\pm p_{\max}$.
 As will be observed later, the size of the confinement or the width of the jump rate dip does not affect the asymptotic behavior of the scaling function of the propagator.
 More precisely, the scaling function and fluctuations of the time-averaged energy do not depend on $p_{\max}$ and $p_0$.
 As shown in Fig.~\ref{traj}, the momentum of an atom remains constant for a long time when $|p|$ is small.
 On the other hand, momentum changes frequently occur when $|p|$ is away from zero.